VirtusLab/scala-cli/website/docs/under-the-hood.md

 on Windows.
 Native Image lets us build Scala CLI as a native image for each platform, and lets Scala CLI be responsive, as a command line application should be.

+However, Scala CLI is still a JVM application, so it is possible to e.g. set [Java properties](./guides/java-properties.md).

 ### Caching and incrementality

 Since most of the tasks require compilation or dependency resolution under the hood, Scala CLI heavily uses caches and incrementality under the hood to provide output as quickly as possible.